Debussy, Copland & Vaughan Williams

 We hear a similar versatility in Copland’s Clarinet Concerto.
 Originally written for the great Benny Goodman and closely associated with the American landscape and people, its bittersweet melodies give way to Latin American and jazz-like rhythms and the optimistic spirit of the New World.

-Soloist James Burke makes his concerto debut with the Sydney Symphony in this performance which sees the welcome return of our Principal Guest Conductor Donald Runnicles.
+Soloist James Burke makes his concerto debut with the Sydney Symphony in these performances.

 PROGRAM